signifyd/magento1/documentation/README.txt

 == Requirements ==

 This extension requires Magento to be configured to retrieve the correct customer IP address when your store is running behind a load-balancer.
 This requires a minor local.xml configuration change.
-See app/etc/local.xml.additional for an example.
+See app/etc/local.xml.additional for an example (in the "remote_addr_headers" block).

 The following stable versions of Magento are supported:

-Magento Community Edition 1.5.0.0 - 1.7.0.2
+Magento Community Edition 1.5.0.0 - 1.9.2.0
-Magento Enterprise Edition 1.9.0.0 - 1.12.0.2
+Magento Enterprise Edition 1.9.0.0 - 1.14.2.0